ethereum/ethereum-org-website/src/content/developers/docs/data-availability.md

 ### Decentralized scalability {#decentralized-scalability}

-Due to Ethereum’s constraints, scalability has become a widely discussed topic.
-However, Ethereum’s vision is to [scale computation without trading off decentralization and security[(/upgrades/vision/).
-Data availability is critical to achieving decentralized scalability as explained below:
+[Ethereum’s goal is to scale computation without trading off decentralization and security[(/upgrades/vision/).
+Due to the constraints of the monolithic blockchain architecture, data availability is critical to achieving decentralized scalability.

 #### Data availability and layer 2 scaling {#data-availability-and-layer-2-scaling}